Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 #### Continuous Learning:
 Implement a system for continuous learning where the model is updated in real-time or at regular intervals with new data.
 #### Feedback Loop:
-Establish a feedback loop with educators and administrators to refine the model based on their insights and experiences.
+Feedback loop with educators and administrators can be establishedd to refine the model based on their insights and experiences.
 #### Model Monitoring:
-Monitor the model's performance over time to detect and address any degradation in accuracy or emergence of biases.
+The model's performance can be monitored over time to detect and address any degradation in accuracy or emergence of biases.
 By exploring these strategies, the model's predictive power and applicability in real-world educational settings can be significantly enhanced.
 This continuous improvement approach ensures that the model remains relevant, accurate, and beneficial for educational institutions and their students.